 In fact, you can watch NASA representatives explain how mirror alignment works in this video.

-Have an existing success story to share?
+Have an existing innovation story to share?
 We want to hear it!

 Image credit: NASA